 Anand Malligavad- Achievements so far

 Anand Malligavad is a TED speaker and has appeared on various panel discussions conducted on various news channels.
-Not only that, his work has been a motivation to many Social Service Groups like NSS, NCC, and numerous NGOs.
+Not only that, but his work has also been a motivation for many Social Service Groups like NSS, NCC, and numerous NGOs.
 His work has been used to inspire IT employees, Management students and school children about taking up water conservation.
 So far, his work has inspired many communities across the world to take up lake rejuvenation.
 He has received support pouring in from various corners of the world for his cause.

 There has been media coverage from across the world including BBC NEWS, DD News and many more.
-Most of the national newspapers (PMO report card, D, The Hindu, The Times of India, The Business Standard, Zee news, The Deccan Herald, Bombay Samachar and several others), magazines and FM radio stations and podcasts have published his work.
+Most of the national newspapers (PMO report card, D, The Hindu, The Times of India, The Business Standard, Zee news, The Deccan Herald, Bombay Samachar, and several others), magazines and FM radio stations and podcasts have published his work.

 The road ahead

-The road map for Anand Malligavan and his team is to train more and more like-minded thinkers through creation of informational websites, blogs, dedicated lake databases.
+The road map for Anand Malligavan and his team is to train more and more like-minded thinkers through the creation of informational websites, blogs, dedicated lake databases.
 These portals will be used to share information and enable self-learning and leadership.
-The broader idea is to create sustainable way of living by promoting weekend farming, agro-forestry, and creation of hydroponics on the drainage channels, perma-culture and regeneration of soils through organic farming.
-His idea is to make himself available to work with all the stakeholders, the governments, NGO’s, corporates and individual communities to help this work reach out to as many people as possible.
+The broader idea is to create a sustainable way of living by promoting weekend farming, agro-forestry, and creation of hydroponics on the drainage channels, perma-culture and regeneration of soils through organic farming.
+His idea is to make himself available to work with all the stakeholders, the governments, NGOs, corporate and individual communities to help this work reach out to as many people as possible.